+Emergency Control Organisation

-The Emergency Control Organisation (ECO) includes the person or persons appointed by the EPC to direct and control the implementation of the emergency response procedures.
-The members of the Emergency Control Organisation for the MPW construction site will be nominated by the EPC during implementation of the ERP.
-The contact details of all MPW ECO members will be available on the staff notice boards at each compound on site and will be highlighted to all operational staff, tenants, contractors and visitors during staff training and/ or site inductions.
+The ECO includes the person or persons appointed by the EPC to direct and control the implementation of the emergency response procedures.
+The members of the ECO for the MPW construction are nominated by the EPC during implementation of the ERP.
+The contact details of all MPW ECO members are available on the staff notice boards at each compound on site and will be highlighted to all operational staff, tenants, contractors and visitors during stafftraining and/ or site inductions.

-2.5 Extent and Record of Distribution of this ERP
+2.6 Extent and Record of Distribution of this ERP

-This ERP relates to the MPW Stage 2 and 3 construction site.
+This ERP relates to the MPW Stage 2 and 3 construction sites.
 Primarily, this ERP addresses outdoor emergencies and external threats such as bushfire and flooding across the construction site.
-The extent to which this ERPcurrently relates is mapped in Figure 2-1.
+The extent to which this ERP currently relates is mapped in Figure 2-1.

-This ERP will be distributed and made available to all occupants of the Project site through, at minimum, provision of hard-copy material at each facility that can be made available through ECO representatives where required.
+This ERP will be distributed and made available to all occupants of the Development site through, at minimum, provision of hard-copy material at each facility that can be made available through ECO representatives where required.

-The locations of hard copy versions of the ERP (or relevant excerpts) are detailed in Table 2-4.
+The locations of hard copy versions of the ERP (or relevant excerpts) are detailed in Table 2-5.

-Table 2-4 ERP hard copy locations
+Table 2-5 ERP hard copy locations